why shop manta sleep

 Contrary to what some might believe styes are not pinkeye.
 As mentioned earlier, pinkeye is an infection of the lid and lining.
 A stye is an infection of the tear duct.
 The symptoms, however, are similar.

 Warm compression therapy is commonly recommended for stye treatment.
-But Palm Beach Eye Center recommends cold compression therapy for when the stye is tender, an indication of inflammation(4).
+However, Palm Beach Eye Center recommends cold compression therapy when the stye is tender, indicating inflammation(4).

 The cold reduces inflammation.
 Warm compression therapy follows when the tenderness is gone.